grozaalinioan/ex3and4/README.md

-# Java Selenium testing framework
+# Java Selenium testing project

-This is a Java Selenium project for doing web automation testing.
+This is a Java Selenium framework using Page Objects Model for doing web automation testing
 ## Running tests on browser
 The tests are run on Chrome by default.